sabildm/simple-fortune-cookie/README.md

 In case of an unfortunate push,
     simply make a new release from the main repository, and squash the commits on this one.

+    checky little edit to see if this works